homeworkc/lazycast/README.md

 It is recommended to initiate the termination of the receiver on the source side.
 These user controls are often near the pairing controls on the source device.
 You can utilize the backchannel feature to remotely control the source device in order to close lazycast.

 # Tips
 The pairing process (entering PIN) is needed after every Raspberry Pi reboot.
-Try clearing the 'lazycast' information on the source device if you run into pairing problems.
+Try clearing the 'lazycast' information on the source device before re-pairing if you run into pairing problems.
 Initial pairings after Raspberry Pi reboot may be difficault due to ARP/routing/power-saving mechanisms.
 Try turning off/on WiFi interfaces on the source device and re-pairing.
-If all else fails, reboot both the source and Pi and pair them upon starting.
+If all else fails, reboot both the source and Pi and pair them upon boot.
 The PIN number will be invalid after about 2 mins.
 Re-run all.sh in this scenario.
-Set the resolution on the source side. lazycast advertises all possible resolutions regardless of the current rendering resolutions.
+Set the resolution on the source side. lazycast advertises all possible resolutions regardless of the current rendering resolution.
 Therefore, you may want to change the resolution (on the source) to match the actual resolution of the display connecting to Pi.
-Modify parameters in the "settings" section in ``d2.py`` to change sound output port (hdmi/3.5mm) and preferable player.
+Modify parameters in the "settings" section in ``d2.py`` to change the sound output port (hdmi/3.5mm) and preferred player.
 The maximum resolutions supported are 1920x1080p60 and 1920x1200p30.
 The GPU on Pi may struggle to handle 1920x1080p60, which results in high latency.
 In this case, reduce the FPS to 1920x1080p50.

 # Known issues
 Latency: Limited by the implementation of the rtp player used.
 (In VLC, latency can be reduced from 1200 to 300ms by lowering the network cache value.)
 The on-board WiFi chip on Pi 3 only supports 2.4GHz.
 Therefore, devices/protocols that use 5.8GHz for P2P communication (e.g. early generations of WiDi) are not ("out of the box") supported.
 Due to the overcrowded nature of the 2.4GHz spectrum and the use of unreliable rtp transmission, you may experience some video glitching/audio stuttering.
 The in-house players employ several mechanisms to conceal transmission error, but it may still be noticeable in challenging wireless environments.
-Devices may not fully support backchannel control and some keystroke/click will behave differently in this scenario.
+Devices may not fully support backchannel control and some keystrokes/clicks will behave differently in this case.
 HDCP(content protection): Neither the key nor the hardware is available on Pi and therefore is not supported.

 # Start on boot